yuvalsol/TwitchChatToSubtitles/README.md

 ## Chat Text File

 Save Twitch chat to a text file.
-In the text file, "M" in parentheses after the user name indicates a moderator.
+In the text file, "[M]" before the user name indicates a moderator.

 ```console
 TwitchChatToSubtitles.exe --ChatTextFile